gatsbyjs/gatsby/docs/blog/2018-11-03-building-an-accessible-lightbox/index.md

 ## Gatsby Image

 Dealing with images on the web has always been an issue.
 You have to have the right sizes, you have to have the right formats, if something is too big, it will load slowly, etc. Luckily, Gatsby built a plugin to handle images elegantly called [`gatsby-image`](https://www.npmjs.com/package/gatsby-image).
 Using Gatsby's GraphQL queries, you can request different sizes, formats and have a few options as to how you want to handle the image load.
-For this tutorial we'll be using a blur up approach, similar to how Medium handles their images.
+For this tutorial you'll be using a blur up approach, similar to how Medium handles their images.

 If you open up the `index.js` file in the pages folder, you'll see there is an `<Image/>` component that does exactly that.

-We'll take a similar approach.
+You'll take a similar approach.

 ### Configure `gatsby-config.js`

-We'll put all of the images in a folder inside `src/cars` (You can get them from the [Github repo](https://github.com/416serg/GatsbyLightbox/tree/master/src/cars) or use your own, just make sure to follow a similar format).
-Then, we'll edit the `gatsby-config.js` file to expose that folder to a GraphQL query.
+You'll put all of the images in a folder inside `src/cars` (You can get them from the [Github repo](https://github.com/416serg/GatsbyLightbox/tree/master/src/cars) or use your own, just make sure to follow a similar format).
+Then, you'll edit the `gatsby-config.js` file to expose that folder to a GraphQL query.

 ```js
 {